 Whether you’re attending your first wedding or you’re a seasoned pro, it’s sometimes easy to forget the do’s and don’ts of being a good wedding guest.
 But here at RegistryFinder.com, we’re all about helping wedding guests, so we’ve compiled this list of simple guidelines- some of these may seem obvious, but unfortunately, they do happen.

 Before we get started, let’s talk about the most important rule for any wedding guest — IT’S NOT ABOUT YOU.
 A wedding is about the love and commitment between two people.
 (And unless you’re one of those 2, this day is not about you!)
 Just stick with us, and we’ll help you be the perfect wedding guest!

 RSVP as soon as possible.

-RSVP is short for the French words “répondez, s’il vous plait,” which simply means please respond.
-Most invitations today include response cards or information about an online response, but if they don’t, you can simply write a nice note to the bride or her family at the return address on the invitation envelope.
+RSVP is short for the French words “répondez, s’il vous plait,” which simply means: please respond.
+Most invitations include response cards or information about an online response, but if they don’t, you can simply write a nice note to the bride or her family at the return address on the invitation envelope.
 Write a note?
 That sounds positively last century!
 Well it’s not.
-Who doesn’t like to get a hand-written note in the mail?
+(Who doesn’t like to get a hand-written note in the mail?)
 It would also be fine to email a response.
 But, whatever method you use, be timely.
-The number one complaint of couples getting married is that invitees don’t respond.
+The number one complaint of engaged couples is that wedding invitees don’t RSVP.

 Don’t ask the couple if you can bring additional guests.